linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-功能丰富的看板软件WeKan.md

-# Homelab - Feature-rich Kanban software WeKan
+# Homelab - Feature-Rich Kanban Software WeKan

 ![](https://img.wiki-power.com/d/wiki-media/img/20230508175842.png)

-**WeKan** is a flexible, easy-to-use, and efficient open-source Kanban software that helps teams collaborate and manage tasks, projects, and workflows.
-It provides a simple yet powerful user interface where users can easily create multiple boards, add lists and cards to each board, and assign tasks to different members to better manage projects and track progress.
+**WeKan** is a flexible, user-friendly, and highly efficient open-source Kanban software that facilitates team collaboration in managing tasks, projects, and workflows.
+It offers a simple yet powerful user interface, enabling users to effortlessly create multiple boards, add lists and cards to each board, and assign tasks to different team members, thereby enhancing project management and progress tracking.

 ## Deployment (Docker Compose)

-First, create a `compose.yaml` file and paste the following content:
+To begin with, create a `compose.yaml` file and paste the following contents:

 ```yaml title="compose.yaml"
 version: "2"